-1. The individual meets the requirements specified in (3)a. through e. or (4) above; and
+1. The individual meets the requirements specified in (3)a. through e. or (4) above; and a.
+The title of the training;

-2. The training or technical assistance is designed to increase the knowledge or skills of an individual in order to prepare him or her to more effectively work with children in a program; and d.
-A description which indicates the training is designed to increase the knowledge or skills of an individual in order to prepare him or her to more effectively work with children in a program.
+2. The training or technical assistance is designed to increase the knowledge or skills of an individual in order to prepare him or her to more effectively work with children in a program; and b.
+The completion date;